-3. Hold up (or point to) the word "silly."
+3. Hold up (or point to) the word "village."
 Pronounce the word and have the students say it with you several times while they look at the word.
 Then have the students use the word in a sentence.
 The sentence can be about the story or can simply be a sentence that uses the word correctly.
 For instance, you might say something like this:

-This word is SILLY.
-The title of our story is "The Silly Chicken."
-Think of a sentence using the word "silly," for example, "People who do ridiculous things are silly."
-Think of another sentence using the word "silly," perhaps one that has to do with the story.
+This word is VILLAGE.
+In our story the boy left his village and went to another village.
+Think of a sentence using the word "village," for example, "A village is like a small town."
+Think of another sentence using the word "village," perhaps one that has to do with the story.